 I also think about the weather, place, occasion, and most of all, the current trend in the fashion world when I buy some casual dresses.
 Thus, I decide which clothes to buy.

 Have the kinds of clothes you like changed in recent years?

 Well, if you tell me to compare the last 5 years or so, I don’t think the kinds of clothes I like have changed much.
-I still have some 5-years old clothes in my closet which I can wear still now.
-But, compared to last decade, there has been a major change in the way people wear clothes.
+I still have some 5-years old clothes in my closet which I can wear till now.
+But, compared to the last decade, there has been a major change in the way people wear clothes.
 People have become more aware of current fashion trends.
-Our country people have become more and more westernized.
-So, they follow western dress cultures a lot.
+Our country’s people have become more and more Westernized.
+So, they follow Western dress cultures a lot.

 Click the following links for practicing other Speaking Part 1 topics: